-In the U.S., an investigation into a material known as ‘perovskites’ is showing great promise as a more effective version of the photovoltaic (PV) cells currently used on solar panels to harness the sun’s energy.
+In the U.S., an investigation into a material known as ‘perovskites’ is showing great promise as a more effective version of the photovoltaic (PV) cells currently used in solar panels to harness the sun’s energy.
 This new material offers the possibility of improving efficiency and being more readily available to use on different surfaces by being applied through an ink-based paint.

 There are still studies to be done on perovskites before they are released to the solar energy commercial market to ensure their durability.
-Therefore, other investigators continue to look into the possibilities of improving the efficiency of the current silicone-based PV cells, which have a proven lifespan of approximately 30 years.
+Therefore, other investigators continue to look into the possibilities of improving the efficiency of the current silicon-based PV cells, which have a proven lifespan of approximately 30 years.